EternityForest/EmberOS/EmberOS/src/modules/embedpi/filesystem/public.files/emberos/ember-docs/README.md

 dillo, claws-mail, minecraft, mathematica, sonicpi, Scratch, and several other apps have been removed.
 Most things have been replaced with more useful or more free equivalents.

-### In previous versions, no longer included

-These were removed because they were too big for their usefulness.
-Ardour, postgresql
+## The Sketch Folder and the root

+EmberOS uses a compressed readonly BTRFS filesystem for its root, both to be able to pack a lot of data, and to protect the root, so that you have a better chance of fixing things if anything goes wrong.

+On top of that, we have a writable EXT4 overlay partition called /sketch.
+This creates a clean separation and makes it easy to tell what has been modified.
+It also makes backups simpler.

+We do not actually mount the overlay over /.
+We mount it's individual folders over /bin, /opt.
+So /sketch always reflets the real state of the persistent overlay, and there is no crazy recursive confusion.

+## Ram Disk overlays

+On top of that, we stack on some RAM disks for frequently written foldres to protect the SD card from wear and corruptions.

+We do this with a bindings manager configured in /etc/fsbindings.

 ## The command shell
 We now use xonshell for the default shell.
 It is mostly bash compatible, but also supports python.
 To use bash by default instead, do `chsh -s /bin/bash`

-In addition, two BASIC interpreters are provided, brandy(BBC Basic V), which runs a graphical window, and  bwbasic, which can run in several modes.
+SSH IS ENABLED BY DEFAULT!!!

-## Getting online
+## Getting online if you don't have a display for bootstrapping

+We use NetworkManager here.
+You can easily set up Wifi just by editing files on the SD card.

-Look in /sketch/networks, edit the wifi file as appropriate, or just connect ethernet.
+Look in /etc/NetworkManager/networks, edit the wifi file as appropriate, or just connect ethernet.

+You may need to install additional drivers to see this on Windows.

 These are NetworkManager files, so wifi will automatically reconnect for you, and you can configure almost any kind of network you want.

-You can also go to the command line and use "nmtui" to connect.
+Ignore all tutorials that mention wpa-supplicant or the like.
+You don't need to mess with that stuff.
+Use "sudo nmtui" to edit connections via the command line.

+### Bootstrapping with ethernet

+You could also just connect to pi to an ethernet hub and ssh into embedpi.local.
+Then you will be able to configure everything as normal.

 ## Chrome bookmarks

 Chromium runs entirely in a RAM based folder, bookmarks are not persistant.
 This is because chrome has a habit of heavy writes to disk, and EmberOS is designed for always-on kios style use.

-However you can manually call save-chrominum-state to copy this to persistant storage.

-You can also make ~/.config/chromium a symlink to a folder in persist, but that may wear out the SD card eventually.
+To change this, look in /etc/fsbindings/emberos-pi-home.yaml and get rid of the binding over the chromium config dir.

 ## Media Streaming

 All you need to do to enable using the Pi as a UPnP renderer is enable gmediarender in the autostart/99-defaults config file.
 It will advertise itself with whatever hostname you have selected.

-## Making a backup, or quickly deploying new instances.

-EmberOS formerly had it's own backup system.

-Now everything is ansible-based, and we have a quickstart template to very easily back up and restore.

-For every project, copy the src/ansible template into your project folder, and rename it whatever you want.

-Add your machines to the inventory.ini file under the \[emberos\] role.

-Run the backup playbook and it will pull a backup from each machine, in roles/emberos/HOST/sketch and roles/emberos/HOST/boot.

-You can have as many as you want, they stay separated by the actual hostname on the machine(Not the name given in the inventory file!).

-To change what is included or excluded, see /roles/emberos/ignore.txt.

-Use the deploy.yml to deploy everything.

-Note: By default, the backup includes network config from the device and other private data! *It is not meant to share publically!*

-If you would like to share a backup as a ready-to-use appliance, you will probably need to modify the playbook to only copy whitelisted things, or else you will need to hand edit(Be careful!).

-I think that only using one role is appropriate here, since emberos isn't a cloud platform and you probably won't have many similar roles, but this is just a template to semi-standardize things, edit as needed.

 ## Making a server you can access from the internet

 EmberOS includes HardlineP2P.
-Put a file named WhateverName.ini in /sketch/config/hardline.services/, with content like: https://github.com/EternityForest/hardlinep2p
+Put a file named WhateverName.ini in /etc/hardline.services/, with content like: https://github.com/EternityForest/hardlinep2p

 ```